servisbot/servisbot-labs/sb-form-server/README.md

 * Open terminal and navigate to the unzipped directory of this project.
   `cd $HOME/Downloads/servisbot-labs/sb-form-server`
-* open `.env-example` file with text editor and fill in your details
+* open `.env-example` file with text editor and fill in your details `MAIL_TO` - default email address where submission will be sent `MAIL_TO_UK` - forms that include hidden field 'MAIL_TO' with value 'MAIL_TO_UK' will use this ENV VAR as recipient email address
+`MAIL_TO_IE` - forms that include hidden field 'MAIL_TO' with value 'MAIL_TO_IE' will use this ENV VAR as recipient email address

   ```sh
     PORT=3000
     DEBUG=sb-form-server:*